(fall semester, seminar)

 "Social media allows us to behave in ways that we are hardwired for in the first place - as humans.
 We can get frank recommendations from other humans instead of from faceless companies."Francois Gossieaux

-In this seminar we will discuss recent developments in modern marketing with a focus on internet and social media marketing.
+In this seminar we will discuss recent developments in modern marketing with a focus on Digital Marketing.

-Prof. Dr. René Algesheimer, Niklas Fruth, Tony Mola
+Prof. Dr. René Algesheimer, Niklas Fruth, Tony Mola, Alex Mari

 Prof. Dr. René Algesheimer